wanze/TemplateEngineFactory/README.md

 ## Available Template Engines

 * **ProcessWire** A template engine using ProcessWire's *TemplateFile* class for rendering.
-This engine ships with this module, but it is not installed automatically.
-Install the module _Template Engine ProcessWire_ and select the engine in the _Template Engine Factory_ module configuration.
+This engine is bundled with this module, but it is not installed automatically.
+Install the module _TemplateEngineProcessWire_ and select the engine in the _TemplateEngineFactory_ module configuration.
 * **Twig** See: https://github.com/wanze/TemplateEngineTwig

 ## Getting Started

 > This section assumes that Twig is used as active template engine, but the usage is excatly the same for any other template engine.

 ### Using the Template Engine to render templates